-Speakers and the public shall obey all rules announced by the Chair or his or her designee, including the following general rules:
+Speakers and the public shall obey these Council Rules, including the following public speaking rules, and all rules announced by the Chair or their designee at the start of the Council meeting:

-- 1. All public speakers must speak from the podium, unless the public speaker is attending - 2.
+- All public speakers must speak from the podium, unless the public speaker is attending remotely.
+The City Administrator may designate and mark a speaker area around the podium.
+All persons and items not belonging to the speaker must remain outside the designated speaker area unless they are invited by the speaker. - 2.
 All public speakers are encouraged to identify themselves by full name and city of residence prior to speaking. - 3.
-Members of the public shall not disturb speakers at the podium. - 4.
+Members of the public shall not disturb, interrupt, or speak over the speaker at the podium. - 4.
 Members of the public shall not interrupt Council members or staff while they are speaking during a meeting or otherwise disrupt a Council meeting. - 5.
 The public should sit on the chairs provided and not stand.
-If members must stand, then it will be at a designated area. - 6.
-Members of the public holding up signs must sit in the back row of chairs so that their signs do not interfere with others.
-Signs must be hand held and not attached to any pole or stick. - 7.
-If speakers have materials they wish to hand out, they must signal to the clerk who will come forward to the speaker and hand them out. - 8.
-When speakers are finished, they shall not disturb other speakers or disrupt the council meeting as they leave.
+If public members must stand, then it shall be at a designated area.

+- 6. Members of the public holding up signs must sit in the back row of chairs so that their signs do not interfere with others.
+Signs must be handheld and kept below shoulder height.
+Signs must not be attached to poles, sticks, or affixed to any public property, including furniture, walls, podiums, chairs, etc. Signs may not be placed in or obstruct aisles, walkways, or egress routes. - 7.
+If speakers have materials they wish to provide to Council, they must signal to the City Clerk who will instruct the speaker how to provide the materials to the City Clerk, who will then provide them to Council. - 8.
+Members of the public shall respect public property and shall not destroy or damage public property. - 9.
+Members of the public must comply with the direction of law enforcement and the Fire Marshal or designee regarding matters of public safety.